Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 ### 1. Prepare Observed Data

-Populate the data template file [SolubilityData.xlsx](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/OSP-Solubility-Toolbox/SolubilityData.xlsx) with your solubility data in aqueous and biorelevant media.
+Populate the data template file [*SolubilityData.xlsx*](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/OSP-Solubility-Toolbox/SolubilityData.xlsx) with your solubility data in aqueous and biorelevant media.

 #### Aqueous Solubility Data

-Enter your aqueous solubility data in the first sheet, titled `Observed.Aqueous`.
+Enter your aqueous solubility data in the first sheet, **Observed.Aqueous**.
 The columns are defined as follows:
    * `ID.aq`: Unique identified for each experiment.
    * `Source`: Source of the reported solubility value.
    * `Medium`: Medium in which the solubility was measured.